The History of Bethesda

 Bethesda, a census-designated place defined only by its geographic center, has no physical boundaries.
 Whatever imagined boundaries existed in the minds of its earliest settlers – or even those ambitious drivers of change during the early twentieth century – continue to be surpassed.

-The rich history of Bethesda, Maryland plays a significant part in our independent living community at Fox Hill.
-Experience the beauty, culture and attractions of Bethesda when you join our senior living community – contact us online to learn more!
+The rich history of Bethesda, Maryland plays a significant part in the independent living community at Fox Hill.
+Experience the beauty, culture and attractions of Bethesda when you join the senior living community.